Losses can exceed deposits

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

 Finally, we’ve listed some of the popular funding methods that Interactive Investor offers its traders on the right.

-Interactive Investor support a wide range of languages including English, Arabic, Deutsch, Hungarian, Polski, Chinese and Japanese.
+Interactive Investor support a wide range of languages including English, Arabic, German, Hungarian, Polish, Chinese and Japanese.

-Interactive Investor have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+Interactive Investor has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.